Boundary values, random walks and $\ell^p$-cohomology in degree one: Consequences

 Similarly, if all $[g_{\mid \Gamma_i}]=0$, then, by Lemma \ref{ttrivbnd-l}, all boundary values of the copies of $\Gamma_i$ are constant.
 By Lemma \ref{tbndtriv-l}, $g$ is trivial exactly when these constant are the same.

 Lastly, if the $\Gamma_i$ have $\IS_\omega$, boundary values of $g$ are in the same unreduced class as $g$ (see Remark \ref{rpans}), so unreduced cohomology may be considered. \end{proof}

+\begin{proof}[Proof of Theorem \ref{tvanquot-t}] Let $N \lhd G$ be an infinite normal subgroup of $G$ (a finitely generated group).
+If $N$ is finitely generated as a group, it is possible to pick a Cayley graph $\Gamma = \cay(G,S)$ so that $S$ generates $N$ and $G$.
+Denote by $\Gamma_N = \cay(N,S\cap N)$.
+Then $\Gamma$ admits $[G:N]$ (in the present case, infinitely many) copies of $\Gamma_N$ as a subgraph.

-\begin{proof}[Proof of Theorem \ref{tvanquot-t}] Note that Corollary \ref{tgamn-c} holds in the following context.
-Let $G$ be a finitely generated group and assume $N \lhd G$ is finitely generated as a group and has polynomial growth at least $d$ (where $d \geq 3$).
+Assume $N$ has polynomial growth at least $d$ (where $d \geq 3$).
 Let $p \in [1,d/2[$.
 Let $\Gamma$ and $\Gamma_N$ be as above.
-Pick the $\Gamma_i$ to be the various copies of $\Gamma_N$ in $\Gamma$.
-Since they are all isomorphic, they have $\IS_d$ with the same constant.
-Consider two graphs: the graph of the disjoint copies of $\Gamma_N$, say $\Gamma^\Pi$ as above, and this same graph with edges added between the different copies so that the result is connected, call it $\Gamma_N'$.
-Note that only finitely many edges need to be added to each copy of $\Gamma_N$ to construct $\Gamma_N'$ as $G$ is finitely generated.
+Pick the $\Gamma_i$ to be the various copies of $\Gamma_N$ in $\Gamma$: $\Gamma_i$ is the graph restricted to the vertices $N \gamma_i$ where $\gamma_i$ are representatives for the cosets of $N$.
+Since they are all isomorphic (edges are defined on the left), they have $\IS_d$ with the same constant.
+Consider two graphs: the graph of the disjoint copies of $\Gamma_N$, say $\Gamma^\Pi$ as above, and this same graph with edges added between the different copies so that the result is connected, call it $\Gamma'$ as above.
+Note that only finitely many edges need to be added to each copy of $\Gamma_N$ to construct $\Gamma'$ (in a way that $\Gamma'$ is connected) as $G$ is finitely generated and $N$ is normal.

 Assume there is a non-trivial element $g$ in $\D^p(\Gamma)$.
-By Corollary \ref{tgamn-c}, there are two possibilities.
+By Corollary \ref{tvanspan-c}, it is also non-trivial in $\ssl{\ell^pH}^1(\Gamma')$.
+By Lemma \ref{tgamn-l}, there are two possibilities.

-First possibility: one of its restriction to some $N \gamma_0$ (one may assume $\gamma_0 = e_G$) possesses a non-constant boundary value.
-But after this restriction, the quotient is $\ssl{\ell^pH}^1(N)$, which is trivial by hypothesis.
+First possibility: one of its restriction to some $N \gamma_0$ possesses a non-constant boundary value.
+But this would imply that $\ssl{\ell^pH}^1(\Gamma_N)$ is non-trivial; this contradicts the hypothesis.

 Second possibility: the restrictions all have constant boundary values, but not the same constant.
 This would imply that, outside large enough finite sets, these restrictions are arbitrarily close to their constant value.
 But the gradient of $g$ on the initial graph $\Gamma$ would then not be in $\ell^p(E)$ (in fact, not even in $c_0(E)$) but in $\ell^\infty(E)$.
+Indeed, since $N$ is normal, the distance from $x \in \Gamma_i$ to $\Gamma_j$ is always the same.
 This contradicts $g \in \D^p(\Gamma)$.

 As before, in the case when $N$ is non-amenable, boundary values belong to the same unreduced class (see Remark \ref{rpans}), so the result will extend to unreduced cohomology in this case. \end{proof}